With all of this whole food plant-based cooking I do, you may have wondered how I get our kids to eat plant-based meals…

 Eating a mostly plant-based diet leaves room for flexibility, which can remove a lot of stress around eating.

-I advise that you take a close look at your diet, as processed ingredients are in a majority of foods at the grocery store; and honestly, who can have just one serving of cheese?
-I avoid addictive foods because they are harder to moderate.
+I advise that you take a close look at your diet, as processed ingredients are in a majority of foods at the grocery store.
+I avoid addictive processed foods because they are harder to moderate.
 I doubt you would have to test that with kids.
 If you leave a box of Cheez-Its out on the counter, your kids will surely eat it.

 On the other hand, fruit is out on our counter at all times.
 While our kids have packaged snacks sometimes, we often tell them to go for the fruit instead.

 If you are looking for plant-based recipes that kids would like, look no further!
 The following are some recipes that kids will love!